An all too familiar scene in machine shops:

 Paper-printed part specifications and drawings floating in your shop floor increase your risk of exposure to a such data breach, and may even be prohibited within the scope of some customer contracts.

-In contrast, proper digital file management and user-access controls keep sensitive customer data off the shop-floor and only in the hands of those that need it.
-Excellerant, for instance, includes file management tools that are fully compliant to NIST cyber-security standard SP800-171.
+In contrast, paperless manufacturing offers proper digital file management and user-access controls will keep sensitive data off the shop-floor and only in the hands of those that need it.
+Excellerant includes file management tools that are fully compliant to NIST cyber-security standard SP800-171.

 There are many reasons to make the switch to a paperless shop-floor environment.
 Excellerant helps makes this transition simple.